 The macro lens enables a life-sized reproduction when the camera sensor appears bigger than the subject.
 When buying a macro lens, take note of the magnification ratio capabilities.
 The magnification ratio represents how enlarged the subject should be in the photo when taken at a close distance.
 A true and decent macro lens can boast a 1:1 magnification, although other macro lenses have an even higher magnification capability.

 If you’re using a smartphone to take jewelry photographs, read our jewelry smartphone photography tips as it outlines the proper equipment, including macro lenses, to achieve high-quality images for your website.

 Use props to make the ring stand

-When using props like the ones mentioned above, remember to use a tiny amount so it won’t be visible in the final image.
-Some props can leave an oil stain, so consider the surface where it should be placed but don’t worry, it will not stain the ring.
-Simply wipe it off after the photo shoot.
+When using props like the ones mentioned above, remember to use a tiny amount so they won’t be visible in the final image.
+Some props can leave an oil stain, so consider where the surface should be placed but don’t worry, it will not stain the ring.
+Simply wipe it off after the photoshoot.

 Use soft, diffused lighting by using a lightbox

 Lightbox is commonly used in jewelry photography because it’s the easiest way to achieve soft, diffused lighting.
 You can find it in the market today; however, the lightboxes available in the market are designed for general types of products, other than jewelry.